vincecao/COVID19-statistics/README.md

 ## Features

-* Always syncing with latest covid19 statistic with countries and its provinces
+- Always syncing with latest covid19 statistic with countries and its provinces
-* Global and US domastic wide
+- Global and US domestic wide